prody/ProDy-website/tutorials/clustenmd_tutorial/clustenmd.rst

    generations, but also provided exclusive to each generation as a tuple, e.g., ``maxclust=(20, 40, 60)``.
-Increasing the number of maximum clusters in subsequent generations allows for maximum excursion from the initial structure, thus should be prefered.
+Increasing the number of maximum clusters in subsequent generations allows for maximum excursion from the initial structure, thus should be preferred.

 3. **Relaxation via MD simulations:**